AloisCRR/android-firebase-notes-crud/README.md

 - To use this project it's necessary to previously have a collection in firebase called "articulos" or name it whatever you want but then you'll need to change the code to correspond to that collection 😄

-- Also `google-services.json` file is needed, that's a private file, so you'll need to generate your own based on your firebase project.
+- Also `google-services.json` file is needed, that's a private file, so you'll need to generate your own based on your firebase project, then put it in `app/src/`.

 # Screenshots